 Some costs will be covered by ticket sales.
 However, we estimate that this will cover only about 10% of the full costs.

+Ultimately, we will trim the ambition of the project to fit the final budget we achieve from our fund-raising efforts.
 Of course, the more we raise, the more performances we can stage.
-If we exceed our target sufficiently we will be aiming to take the production on tour around the UK.
+If we are successful in all of our fundraising work, we will be aiming to take the production to venues around the UK in autumn 2023.

 So, what will you get if you support When Eve Span?